wp-plugins/mad-mimi/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 1.4.1 =
+* Fixed `Cannot use object of type WP_Error as array` error as reported: http://wordpress.org/support/topic/plugin-mad-mimi-for-wordpress-mad-mimi-14-plugin-breaks-plugin-page-with-fatal-php-error

 = 1.4 =
 * Changed method of accessing data from `curl()` to WordPress functions `wp_remote_get()` and wp_remote_post()` - now if users don't have `curl()` on their servers, they still may be able to use the plugin.